Envole-moi: Covers

-The song has been subject of many covers.
+The song has been subject to many covers.

 Grégory Lemarchal version

-A 2007 cover was done by Grégory Lemarchal produced by Rémi Lacroix.
+A 2007 cover was done by Grégory Lemarchal and produced by Rémi Lacroix.
 It is found in his album La voix d'un ange.
 The album reached #1 on SNEP, French Albums Chart.

 Almazian Symphony version

-In 2012, the Almazian Symphony made an symphonic orchestra arrangement cover of "Envole-moi" with backing vocals choir and but without the main lyrics.
+In 2012, the Almazian Symphony made an symphonic orchestra arrangement cover of "Envole-moi" with backing vocals choir, but without the main lyrics.

 Génération Goldman (M. Pokora and Tal) version

-In 2012, "Envole-moi" became the main release from the Génération Goldman project in which well-known French artists interpret Jean-Jacques Goldman songs.
+In 2012, "Envole-moi" became the main release from the Génération Goldman project in which well-known French artists interpreted Jean-Jacques Goldman songs.
 It was pre-released by the project in October 2012 in preparation of a major launch of the compilation album on 19 November 2012.
 The album will include interpretations, amongst others, Pokora, Tal, ZAZ, Shym, Irma, Corneille, Amel Bent, Christophe Willem and others.

 M. Pokora and Tal performed it live as a guest appearance in Danse avec les stars French series in season 3.